Overview

 Money as primary driver

 Research estimates that over half of recorded cybercrimes worldwide have a financial motive.
 Cybercriminals see the internet as a space with high potential payoff, relative anonymity, and low perceived risk.
-When criminals believe they have control over their situation, they become bolder, conduct riskier acts for profit.
+When criminals believe they have control over their situation, they become bolder, and conduct riskier acts for profit.

 Common mechanisms